bvl2016/Sample-SQL-For-Beginners/README.md

 Note that the time, timestamp, and bytea data types are specific to PostgreSQL.

+## Constraint of integrity

+Here is the list of constraints which are rules enforced on columns to maintain data integrity :

+    - PRIMARY KEY: Uniquely identifies a record in the table.
+    - NOT NULL: Column must have a value.
+    - UNIQUE: Column must have a unique value.
+    - FOREIGN KEY: Links two tables together.
+    - CHECK: Ensures that the value in the column satisfies a specific condition.

 ## Creating indexes
 Index improves the speed of querying through the table's data.